How to Get Insurance to Pay for Drug Rehab

 Getting Health Insurance that Covers Drug Rehab

 Under the Affordable Care Act (ACA), insurance companies cannot legally deny you coverage for having a pre-existing condition.
-This means that you can apply for and get a new insurance policy that will cover your rehabilitation facility while suffering from a drug use disorder.
+This means that you can apply for and get a new insurance policy that will pay for drug rehab while suffering from a drug use disorder.
 While this process will take considerably longer than simply attending rehab on your existing insurance policy, it is an option if you cannot attend rehab on your existing policy.

 In addition, you may also have substance abuse coverage under your work insurance policy.
 The Mental health Parity and Addiction Equity Act of 2008 requires employers with 50+ employers to cover substance abuse and mental health as part of insurance.
 The ACA also lists substance abuse treatment as an essential health care benefit for Americans, meaning that most insurers cannot completely deny coverage for drug treatment.